-- Winter snows on the Parkway can be deep snowy weather can last for weeks.
+- Winter snows on the Parkway can be deep; snowy weather road closures may last for weeks.

 - Parkway signs warn motorists to "Avoid Parkway in Fog, Snow, and Ice."

-- The Parkway often closes gates to deny access in snow and ice.
+- The Parkway often closes gates to deny access due to snow and ice.

 - If sudden snow or icing occurs, safely exit the Parkway to public highways